antronerds/r2-training-courses/docs/VAGABOND_interim_course_R2.md

 One of the technologies that can be used to study a disease or biological process is gene expression profiling.
 With this high throughput technology, we determine the mRNA expression of nearly all genes known in a single experiment.<br>
 On this first day of the course, we will look for different subgroups in our data, find genes that make a difference and find cellular pathways that are activated in neuroblastoma patients with an unfavorable prognosis.<br>
 <br>
-The **grey buttons** in this course will bring you to the R2 platform, often with pre-set settings such that you can pick up an analysis easily.
-The **green buttons** in this document will open up a Google form, one per section, with which you can submit your answers.
+The <font style="background-color: #000000;opacity: 0.2;">**grey buttons**</font> in this course will bring you to the R2 platform, often with pre-set settings such that you can pick up an analysis easily.
+The <font style="background-color: #95d097">**green buttons**</font> in this document will open up a Google form, one per section, with which you can submit your answers.
 <br>

 ##### Research questions: